Skip to main content

 5.5 Weekly Lists

-The Boards weekly list will record applications for permission for strategic infrastructure development and will be available for public inspection at the Board’s offices and on the Board’s website.
+The Commission's weekly list will record applications for permission for strategic infrastructure development and will be available for public inspection at the Commission's offices and on the Commission’s website.

 Back to Contents